ConnorRogstad/Jeopardy_Round_Predictions/README.md

   The majority of code was written by myself (Connor Rogstad), with contributions coming from Mike Ryu and Davis Peterson.
   - Contributions:
       - jeopardy_classifier_models.py: Connor Rogstad
-      - helped write early structure of jeopardy_classifier_models.py: Davis Peterson
+      - contributed to the early structure of jeopardy_classifier_models.py: Davis Peterson
       - classifier_models.py: Mike Ryu

 - Data: